-SEC.
-3. Definition. - For the purpose of this Act and for the implementation of the policy contained herein, the following definitions shall apply:
+- Sec.
+3. Definition.
+For the purpose of this Act and for the implementation of the policy contained herein, the following definitions shall apply: - a.

-- a.
 "Critical infrastructure" refers to assets, systems, and networks, whether physical or virtual, that are considered so vital that their destruction or disruption would have a debilitating impact on national security, health and safety, or economic well-being of citizens, or any combination thereof. - b.
 "Critical Information Infrastructure (CII)" refers to computer systems, ICT information and communications technology (ICT) networks, and digital assets that are necessary for the continuous operation and delivery of the country's critical infrastructure services. - c.
-"CII institution" refers to a government agency or a private company that owns, operates, controls, and/or maintains critical information infrastructure, and whose operation is nationwide in scope and/or covers metropolitan centers, including Metro Manila, Metro Cebu, Metro Davao, and, by 2025, Metro Cagayan de Oro, or as defined and updated by the National Economic Development Authority (NEDA) or the Philippine Statistics Authority (PSA).
+"CII institution" refers to a government agency or a private company that owns, operates, controls, and/or maintains critical information infrastructure, and whose operation is nationwide in scope and/or covers metropolitan centers, including Metro Manila, Metro Cebu, Metro Davao, and, by 2025, Metro Cagayan de Oro, or as defined and updated by the National Economic Development Authority (NEDA) or the Philippine Statistics Authority (PSA). - d.

-- d.
 "Computer Emergency Response Team" or "CERT" refers to an organization that studies computer and network security in order to provide incident response services to victims of attacks, publish alerts concerning vulnerabilities and threats, and to offer other information to help improve computer and network security. - e.
 "Information security" refers to the preservation of the confidentiality, integrity, and availability of information.
-This may also involve other properties, such as authenticity, accountability, non-repudiation, and reliability of information. - 9 f.
-"Information security incident" refers to an occurrence that actually or 10 potentially jeopardizes the confidentiality, integrity, or availability of an 11 information system or the information the system processes, stores, or 12 transmits or that constitutes a violation or imminent threat of violation of 13 security policies, security procedures, or acceptable use policies. - g.
-"Information system" refers to applications, services, information technology assets, or any component handling information. - 16
+This may also involve other properties, such as authenticity, accountability, non-repudiation, and reliability of information. - f.
+"Information security incident" refers to an occurrence that actually or potentially jeopardizes the confidentiality, integrity, or availability of an information system or the information the system processes, stores, or

-- SEC.
+- transmits or that constitutes a violation or imminent threat of violation of security policies, security procedures, or acceptable use policies. - g.
+"Information system" refers to applications, services, information technology assets, or any component handling information. - Sec.
 4. Coverage of Critical Information Infrastructure.
-This Act covers CII,

-whether in the public or private sector, in industries including, but not limited to:

-- a.
-Banking and finance;

-- 20 b.
-Broadcast media;

-- 21 c.
-Emergency services and disaster response;
+This Act covers CII, whether in the public or private sector, in industries including, but not limited to: - 7 a.
+Banking and finance; - b.
+Broadcast media; - 9 c.
+Emergency services and disaster response; - d.

-- d.
 Energy;

 - e.
 Health;

-- 24 f.
+- f.
 Telecommunications;

-- 25 g.
+- g.
 Transportation (land, sea, air); and

-- h.
+- 14 h.
 Water.

-27 An entity, whether public or private, that owns, operates, and maintains CII in the 28 industries mentioned above, and as updated by the Department of Information and 29 Communications Technology (DICT), shall be covered by this Act.
-1 The DICT shall institute a consultation process to update the definition of a CII, 2 the list of CII institutions, and the sector or industry covered as CII every three (3) years 3 from the effectivity of this Act.
+An entity, whether public or private, that owns, operates, and maintains CII in the industries mentioned above, and as updated by the Department of Information and Communications Technology (DICT), shall be covered by this Act.

+The DICT shall institute a consultation process to update the definition of a CII, the list of CII institutions, and the sector or industry covered as CII every three (3) years from the effectivity of this Act.

-5 SEC.
-5. Adoption of Minimum Information Security Standards. - All covered CII 6 institutions shall adopt and implement adequate measures to protect their ICT systems 7 and infrastructure, and respond to and recover from any information security incident, in 8 compliance with existing laws, rules and regulations.
+Sec.
+5. Adoption of Minimum Information Security Standards. - All covered CII institutions shall adopt and implement adequate measures to protect their ICT systems and infrastructure, and respond to and recover from any information security incident, in compliance with existing laws, rules and regulations.

-They are required to:
+They shall be required to:

-- 10a. adopt the Code of Practice stipulated in the Philippine National Standard (PNS)11on ISO/IEC 27001 Information Security Management System (ISMS) (series of12standards) and PNS ISO 22301 Security and resilience Business continuity13management systems (BCMS).
-They shall also adopt the ISO/IEC 27701 Privacy14Information Management Systems, as applicable; - b. submit to the DICT a copy of their formal certification as proof of adoption of the PNS ISO/IEC 27000 (series of standards), PNS ISO 22301, and ISO/IEC 27701, as applicable; and - 18 ensure that their certificates are up-to-date and shall submit the latest annual audit confirmation to the DICT.
+a. adopt the Code of Practice stipulated in the Philippine National Standard (PNS) on ISO/IEC 27001 Information Security Management System (ISMS) (series of standards) and PNS ISO 22301 Security and resilience - Business continuity management systems (BCMS).
+They shall also adopt the ISO/IEC 27701 Privacy Information Management Systems, as applicable;

+b. submit to the DICT a copy of their formal certification as proof of adoption of the PNS ISO/IEC 27000 (series of standards), PNS ISO 22301, and ISO/IEC 27701, as applicable; and c. ensure that their certificates are up-to-date and shall submit the latest annual audit confirmation to the DICT.